Meetmeup12/task/README.md

 The Test failed!
 Please fill in this field pop-up after Clicked on the submit button.
-This occurred due to the incorrect email and blank mandatory field (message field & Company field) were not completed and it returned
+This occurred due to the incorrect email and blank mandatory field (message field & Company field) were not completed and it returned.

-Error : (SLF4J: Failed to load class "org.slf4j.impl.StaticLoggerBinder"}
+First Name, Last Name, Enquiry Type and phone number passed Error : (SLF4J: Failed to load class "org.slf4j.impl.StaticLoggerBinder"}